jyrw/tp/docs/UserGuide.md

 * If you want to dive straight into features, you can check out our [Features](#features) section.
 * For a quick recap of the commands, you can take a look at our [Command Summary](#command-summary) section.
 * If you're looking for something specific, a [Table of Contents](#table-of-contents) with clickable links to each section is provided.
-When you're done, you can click on the header of the section that you're viewing to jump back to the Table of Contents.
+When you're done, you can click on the :arrow_up: icon next to the section header to jump back to the Table of Contents.

 <div markdown="block" class="alert alert-info">

-**Here's the meaning of some icons we used in the guide:**<br>
+**Here's the meaning of some other icons we used in the guide:**<br>

 :information_source: Extra information about the specific section.